Understand how to interpret HVAC mechanical drawings and why they're useful on the field.

 Reading HVAC Drawings

-The mechanical drawings consist of the HVAC (heating, ventilating, and air-conditioning) systems.
-The details of a complete HVAC system are provided in HVAC plans.
-This is a very important part of HVAC training.
-Let’s see the details provided at different locations of drawings.
-Recall that the general notes are provided on the first page, along with legends and symbols.
+The first page of HVAC plans include general notes alongside legends and symbols.
 It consists of instructions followed during the complete installation of duct, pipes, and equipment.
 It also provides details of the owner’s requirement or renovation guidelines.

-Recall that every drawing has its symbols with descriptions that are provided in the legends.
-HVAC systems are denoted using symbols for various uses such as equipment, diffusers, piping sizes, and duct layouts.
+The HVAC plans are schematic, using symbols and abbreviations to denote the various parts such as equipment, ducts, control devices, diffusers, and piping.
+Every drawing has its own symbols with descriptions that are provided in the legend of the general notes.
+HVAC systems are denoted using symbols for various uses such as equipment, diffusers, piping sizes, and duct layouts for more compact diagrams.

-Legends contain abbreviations with symbols used for equipment, piping, ducts, and other features shown in a plan view.
-Floor plans do not include notes or details for all those symbols used on the plan.
-The best practice is to refer to legends before moving on to the plans.
+Legends are an important page to study as they contain the meanings of the symbols used for equipment, piping, ducts, and other features in HVAC drawings.
+Floor plans don't usually include notes or details for all those symbols used on the plan.

 The drawings consist of HVAC ductwork and diffusers, but the names are provided in abbreviations.
 As HVAC systems carry water, air, electrical lines, or a combination of these, names or text for all these items will be mixed-up with the plan and difficult to read.